 We prefer that the concept of “playing up” be the rare exception, not the expectation.
 However, since we are a small club, there will be instances where we may ask certain players to play up to help fill out a team if the numbers of players do not work out exactly in each age division.

 What’s the big difference in age divisions in youth volleyball?

-6th graders and younger play in the 12U age division; often subdivided into 11U, 10U, etc. They use a “VolleyLite” ball which is the same size as a regular volleyball, but lighter and softer.
+6th graders and younger play in the 12U age division; often subdivided into 12U, 11U, 10U, etc. They use a “VolleyLite” ball which is the same size as a regular volleyball, but lighter and softer.
 This helps players learn to retain proper form, so they do not struggle with a heavier ball and/or develop bad technique habits at a younger age.
-Also, the net is approx. 6” lower in the 12U age division.
+Also, the net is approx. 4-6” lower in the 12U age division.

 How much does club volleyball cost?

 Does La Jolla Volleyball offer Financial Aid or scholarships?

-We do receive some grant money and donations (varies year-to-year), which is used to distribute among those who apply and qualify for partial financial aid.
+We do receive some grant money and donations (varies year-to-year), which we distribute among those who apply and qualify for partial financial aid.
 Visit our Financial Aid page for more information.

 What is the difference between a game, set and/or match?

 Like in tennis, a volleyball match is made up of multiple sets.
 A set is a single game within a match.
 Younger ages and most club matches are best 2-out-of-3 sets.
 Most varsity and college matches are best 3-out-of-5 sets.

 May I help coach my daughter or son during their match?